jump-dev/Convex.jl/README.md

-# CVX.jl
+# Convex.jl

 <!--
 [![Build Status](https://travis-ci.org/cvxgrp/CVX.jl.png)](https://travis-ci.org/cvxgrp/CVX.jl)
 -->

-CVX.jl is a julia package for [Disciplined Convex Programming](http://dcp.stanford.edu/).
+Convex.jl is a julia package for [Disciplined Convex Programming](http://dcp.stanford.edu/).
 This package is under active development; interfaces are not guaranteed to be stable, and bugs should be expected.
 We'd love bug reports and feature requests!

 ## Table of Contents
 - [Introduction](#user-content-introduction)